mariajosematar/mariajosematar/readme.md

 ## I'm a software developer 👋

-- 🌱 I'm currently learning about artificial intelligence :sparkles:
+- 🌱 I'm currently learning artificial intelligence :sparkles:
 - :hugs: I'm looking to collaborate with other developers
 - 🥅 Goals 2023: Learn more about Artificial Intelligence.
-- ⚡ Fun fact: I love to draw and play the guitar